 The compute transformation takes a comma-separated list of one or more compute expressions as parameters.

-A compute expression is an valid in a $filter system query option on the input set that results in a simple value, followed by the as keyword, followed by a SimpleIdentifier (see [OData-CSDL, section 17.2]), called an alias.
+A compute expression is an aggregatable expression on the input set, followed by the as keyword, followed by a SimpleIdentifier (see [OData-CSDL, section 17.2]), called an alias.
 This alias MUST NOT collide with names of properties in the input set or with other aliases introduced in the same compute transformation.

 The result set is constructed by copying the instances of the input set and adding one dynamic property per compute expression to each instance of the input set.
 The name of the added property is the alias following the as keyword.
 The value of the property is the value of the compute expression evaluated on that instance.
 The type of the property is determined by the rules for evaluating $filter expressions and numeric promotion defined in [OData-URL].
-The JSON representation of these dynamic properties will include odata.type control information where required by [OData-JSON].

 The values of properties copied from the input set are not changed, nor is the order of instances changed.